krb5/krb5/doc/rst_source/krb_admins/conf_files/krb5_conf.rst

     should be returned by the KDC.
 The list may be delimited with commas or whitespace.
 See :ref:`Encryption_and_salt_types` in
     :ref:`kdc.conf(5)` for a list of the accepted values for this tag.
-    The default value is ``aes256-cts-hmac-sha1-96
-    aes128-cts-hmac-sha1-96 des3-cbc-sha1 arcfour-hmac-md5 des-cbc-crc
-    des-cbc-md5 des-cbc-md4``, but single-DES encryption types will be implicitly removed from this list if the value of **allow_weak_crypto** is false.
+    The default value is |defetypes|, but single-DES encryption types will be implicitly removed from this list if the value of **allow_weak_crypto** is false.

 **default_tkt_enctypes**
     Identifies the supported list of session key encryption types that should be requested by the client.
 The format is the same as for default_tgs_enctypes.
-The default value for this tag is ``aes256-cts-hmac-sha1-96 aes128-cts-hmac-sha1-96 des3-cbc-sha1
+The default value for this tag is
-    arcfour-hmac-md5 des-cbc-crc des-cbc-md5 des-cbc-md4``, but
-    single-DES encryption types will be implicitly removed from this list if the value of **allow_weak_crypto** is false.
+    |defetypes|, but single-DES encryption types will be implicitly
+    removed from this list if the value of **allow_weak_crypto** is false.

 **dns_lookup_kdc**
     Indicate whether DNS SRV records should be used to locate the KDCs